 Legal Defenses for Fighting a Drunk Driving Charges | Nolo — Read about the most common ways to fight a DWI charge.
 This article covers what the prosecution must prove for a dui conviction, defenses related to “driving,” and defenses related to driver intoxication or impairment.
 You can also learn more about defenses related to arrest procedures.

-If you arrested for an alleged DWI offense in the Weatherford area, you need to take quick action?
+If you are arrested for an alleged DWI offense in the Weatherford area, you need to take quick action.
 Do not wait to find yourself a criminal defense attorney who can help you navigate the court requirements.

 The Law Offices of Richard C. McConathy assists people all over Parker County with DWI charges and we can fight to help you secure the most favorable possible outcome.
 We will be happy to review your case and answer all of your legal questions when you call (817) 458-3226 or contact us online to schedule a free consultation.